northbourne/northbourne/README.md

 ## Features

-Northbourne's main philosophy is that the operation of most CM tools has become too complex, and needs to be simplified if more users are to start utilising it.
-It can be a fantastic way to manage infrastructure if it becomes simple enough to use.
+Northbourne's main philosophy is that the operation of most CM tools has become too complex, and need to be simplier to use if more people are to start utilising it.
+It can be a fantastic way to initially provision and manage existing infrastructure if used correctly.

 ### Context Agnostic